nehart/MMDocs/docs/dev_css.md

 [...]
 ```

-The `../dockerfile` is prepared to replace everthing in the original `material` theme template with the content in `overrides_mkdocs_material`.
+The `../dockerfile` is prepared to replace all content in the original `material` theme template with the content in `overrides_mkdocs_material`.
+This eliminates the need for users to have the `overrides_mkdocs_material` directory locally present.

 ```text
 [...]